-Language: Polish, descriptions and summary in English, French and German
+Language: Polish, illustration description and summaries in English, French and German

 The two tables in the album provide information on nominations to particular ranks and on the distinctions conferred on the generals of the Duchy and on Polish higher officers serving in foreign armies (in French and Italian pay).

-The new, colourful charts by Ryszard Morawski depict Prince Józef Poniatowski and 28 other generals in various uniforms, worn at that time by high-ranking officers of the Duchy of Warsaw.
-Other charts show officers, aides-de-camp and officials employed in the staff and in the Ministry of War.
-Eight detailed charts offer an insight into the separate parts of the uniforms and accessories.
+The new, colourful plates painted by Ryszard Morawski depict Prince Józef Poniatowski and 28 other generals in various uniforms, worn at that time by high-ranking officers of the Duchy of Warsaw.
+Other tables show officers, aides-de-camp and officials employed in the staff and in the Ministry of War.
+Eight detailed plates offer an insight into the separate parts of the uniforms and accessories.
 Over a dozen other detailed tables are related to orders and medical equipment.